Project Overview and Benefits

 What to Expect

-- Moderate levels of construction noise can be expected during the day.
+- Moderate levels of noise are expected while replacing the seawall.

-- Construction equipment, machinery and workers will be present in the work zone.
+- Heavy equipment, machinery and workers will be present on the job site.